space-wizards/docs/src/en/general-development/tips/forking.md

 ## Creating Your Repo

-You should not create your project's reposistory with the github fork button.
+You should not create your project's repository with the github fork button.
 This is because github only permits one fork of a repo per account and forks of your repo will be counted the same as forks of your upstream.
+Additionally, it makes it impossible to accidentally send pull requests to your upstream.

+Instead, do the following:
+- Create blank repo, either on an org or in your user.
+Do not initialize the repo with an initial commit, leave it blank.
+- git clone the repository of the upstream you wish to fork from (if you already have a local copy, then you can use that instead)
+- `git remote add YourFork github.com/YourOrg/YourRepo` to add your blank repo as a remote
+- git checkout your desired remote branch.
+If you're basing off Wizard's den, it is strongly recommended that you base your fork on stable.
+    - `git fetch upstream stable` (assuming the remote pointing to the repository you wish to fork from is called upstream)
+    - `git checkout upstream/stable`
+- `git push YourFork master` to push that to your fork as the master branch.

+Congratulations, you have successfully started a fork!

+To update your fork in the future do as flows:
+- Create a new branch based on the most recent commit of your fork
+- git fetch your desired upstream branch as above
+- Then git pull it.

+Continuing with the example of mainline stable, the commands used for the above would be:
+- `git fetch upstream stable`
+- `git pull upstream stable`
+- Fix merge conflicts if needed, and PR your fresh upstream merge branch
+- If you do not want an upstream feature, now is the time to revert the change using `git revert`

-Instead, download your upstream's git tree locally on your computer and create a blank git repo in the organization for your project.
-Then simply push your changes to the repo.
-Anybody who wants to contribute will need to fork your new repository instead of your upstream's.
+Note that any contributors to your fork will need to press the github fork button on your repository instead of your upstream's.

 ## Organization
 ### Put your code in dedicated server folders.